canan777/BlurryLoading/README.md

 ![](./src/BlurryLoading.gif)

-This project is an **HTML + CSS + JavaScript** based animation example where the background image gradually becomes less blurry as the page loads, and the text opacity changes at the same time.
+✅This project is an **HTML + CSS + JavaScript** based animation example where the background image gradually becomes less blurry as the page loads, and the text opacity changes at the same time.

 ## ✨ Features